mearns/isomorphic-page-renderer/README.md

     in a [`Provider`](https://github.com/reactjs/react-redux/blob/master/docs/api.md#provider-store)
     component with a state store created with the given reducer.
 *   `containerElementId`: Optional, the ID for the container element into which the `pageComponent` will be rendered.
-The `render` function that you'll pass to the `clientMain` method will need to make sure the generated HTML uses this same ID for that element.
+The `render` function that you'll pass to the `getInitialHtml` method will need to make sure the generated HTML uses this same ID for that element.
 For convenience, this value will be passed in to the render function as part of the context.
 The default value is `'container'`.
 *   `initialStateElementId`: Optional, the ID for the element into which the encoded initial state will be embedded.
-Unlike `containerElementId`, the render function passed to `clientMain` doesn't need to render this directly, the `renderEmbeddableState` method will generate this and pass it to `render` in the `embeddableState` context value.
+Unlike `containerElementId`, the render function passed to `getInitialHtml` doesn't need to render this directly, the `renderEmbeddableState` method will generate this and pass it to `render` in the `embeddableState` context value.
 The default value is `'initial-state'`.